 - Healthcare Practitioners and Technical

 Employment projections also indicate that jobs for those with a college education or technical skills are set to increase at a faster rate than all jobs combined.
-According to the data, job openings for individuals with professional or graduate degrees are expected to rise 10.6 percent from 2012 to 2022, faster than any other level of degree attainment.
+According to BLS data, job openings for individuals with professional or graduate degrees are expected to rise 10.6 percent from 2012 to 2022, faster than any other level of degree attainment.
 Following closely behind are jobs for those with associate degrees (9.5 percent), postsecondary non-degree awards (9.3 percent), and bachelor's degrees (7.6 percent).

 In addition to a solid job market for college graduates, Vermont features relatively high wages and low levels of poverty.
 As the U.S. Census Bureau reports, the median household income in Vermont was $54,267 in 2014, which is higher than the national average.
 Further, only 11.8 percent of Vermont residents lived in poverty through 2013, compared to 15.4 percent nationwide.

 Students choosing to earn a degree in Vermont will find plenty of educational opportunities available.
 That includes not only on-campus learning, but distance learning in Vermont as well.
-The largest colleges and universities in Vermont in terms of population are the University of Vermont, Community College of Vermont, Norwich University, and Middlebury College.
+The well-known colleges and universities in Vermont in terms of population are the University of Vermont, Community College of Vermont, Norwich University, and Middlebury College.
 The Vermont State Colleges system also features five state schools that collaborate to offer exceptional learning opportunities in the state.

 Several schools in the region offer flexible, online degrees to students in Vermont and beyond.
 Colleges and universities that have dived into the online learning space thus far include the University of Vermont, Champlain College, Vermont Law School, and the Community College of Vermont, among others.